dathere/datapusher-plus/README.md

 >
 > ```
 > sudo add-apt-repository ppa:deadsnakes/ppa
-> # we use 3.7 here, but you can get a higher version
+> # we use 3.7 here, but you can get a higher version by changing the version suffix of the packages below
 > sudo apt install python3.7 python3.7-venv python3.7-dev
 > ```